tendermint/spec/rust-spec/tendermint-accountability/README.md

 ```

 When over two-thirds of processes are faulty, `TypedInv` is not inductive.
 However, there is no hope to repair the protocol in this case.
-We run Apalache
+We run
-to prove this theorem only for fixed instances of 4 to 10 processes.
-Apalache
+[Apalache](https://github.com/informalsystems/apalache) to prove this theorem
-does not parse theorem statements at the moment, so we ran Apalache using a
+only for fixed instances of 4 to 5 validators.
+Apalache does not parse theorem
-shell script.
-To find a parameterized argument, one has to use a theorem
+statements at the moment, so we ran Apalache using a shell script.
+To find a
-prover, e.g., TLAPS.
+parameterized argument, one has to use a theorem prover, e.g., TLAPS.

 Second, we would like to show that the invariant implies `Agreement`, that is,
 no fork, provided that less than one third of processes is faulty.
 By combining